 Similarly, algae is an important part of a healthy water ecosystem, whether that’s in a pond, a lake, or your aquarium at home.
 Some of it can even be beautiful in its own way.

 These plants have their places and their uses.
 But you definitely don’t want either of them growing on your roof.
-We’ll tell you why these little plants can be a big problem, and how you can remove them from your roof—and keep them gone.
+We’ll tell you why these little plants can be a big problem, and how you can remove moss from your roof—and keep them gone.

 About Moss & Algae